 If you’re keen, you can go into the Temple Mayor for a closer look.
 See the sinking Palacio Nacional (National Palace), home to the Mexican government.
 Enjoy a crash course in this country’s history by checking-out Diego Rivera’s famous murals that decorate the palace walls.
 These colorful paintings tell the story of Mexico in a nutshell, from the nation’s mythical beginnings to the early 20th century.

-Tonight, choose our optional dinner and feast on Mexican specialties with the group, while listening to Mariachi (traditional group of Mexican musicians) music.
-Later, you could wash it all down with some tequila, Mexico’s national drink.
+Tonight, go out and explore and feast on Mexican specialities then wash it all down with some tequila, Mexico’s national drink.

 - City sightseeing tour of Centro Historico, including the National Palace, Metroplitan Cathedral & Templo Mayor

 - Cruise on a colorful 'trajinera' & discover Xochimilco from a different angle

 We turn back the clock this morning with a trip to Teotihuacan, the largest archaeological city ever to exist on the American continents.
 Climb the impressive pyramids and imagine how this was once central America’s greatest city.